mhnaufal/elixir-no-zero-day/README.md

 - In Elixir '=' called as match operator NOT just an assigment operator
 - We can use it for destructuring, pattern mathing, and there is also pin operator

+### 📅 Day 7 ✔️ Pin Operator

+- The match operator performs assignment when the left side of the match includes a variable.
+In some cases this variable __rebinding__ behavior is undesirable
+- ^ or pin operator, used to if we don't want to rebound a variable